Chenning04/peigy/docs/source/Minimal Usage.rst

 .. line-block::
-    We first define the parameters of our model: spatial dimension, payoff matrices, boundary conditions, ...
+    We first define the parameters of our model: spatial dimension, payoff matrices, boundary conditions, etc.

-    By our payoff matrices, U stands for predators, V stands for preys.
+    We use U to denote preys, V to predators.

 .. code-block:: python